 Ferry prices are higher in the evening and highest at night, and higher at weekends and holidays.

 China Ferry Terminal is in Tsim Sha Tsui.
-Price: 132 to 172 HKD (economy class).
+Price: 132 to 172 HKD (single trip, economy class).
 It is about a kilometer north of the Tsim Sha Tsui Star Ferry.
 You could walk to it through Harbour City Mall, or just take a taxi to 33 Canton Road.

 Hong Kong Macau Ferry Terminal is near the IFC Towers in the Shun Tak Center on Hong Kong Island.
-Price: 132 to 172 HKD (economy class).
+Price: 132 to 172 HKD (single trip, economy class).
 It is near the Star Ferry, the IFC Mall, and the Shueng Wan MTR station.

 Sky Pier at the Hong Kong International Airport is for transiting tourists only.
 Price:159 to 172 HKD during the day.